rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 ## 4. Conclusions

 In this article, we saw how to test a function declared in a `Raise<E>` context.
 We introduced several approaches and used many libraries.
-We saw how to write a test using JUnit 5 and the Kotest testing framework.
+We saw how to write a test using JUnit 5 and the Kotest testing frameworks.
 We saw how to use the `assertj-arrow-core` library to test functions using the Raise DSL.
 Then, we translated the same tests using the Kotest extension asserts for Arrow.
 Then, we focused on mocking.
-The first approach we approached was using fake objects.
-Despite some initial programming, the fake objects approach is natural and ergonomic.
+The first solution we approached was using fake objects.
+Despite some initial programming, the fake objects are natural and ergonomic.
 We also saw how to mock a function declared in a `Raise<E>` context using the MockK and Mockito libraries.
 Mocking feels less idiomatic and more complex due to the `Raise<E>` context, which neither libraries manage natively.
-As of today, we still miss the need to include Mockito's extensions to handle functions using the Raise DSL natively, which would make the mocking process more straightforward.
+As of today, we still miss some Mockito's extensions functions to handle the Raise DSL natively, which would make the mocking process more straightforward.

-## 5. Appendix A
+## 5. Appendix

-As many of you might know, Kotlin _context receivers_ were deprecated in more recent versions of Kotlin, and they are eligible to be deleted in future versions in favor of [context parameters](https://github.com/Kotlin/KEEP/issues/367).
+As many of you might know, **Kotlin _context receivers_ were deprecated in more recent versions of Kotlin**, and they are eligible to be deleted in future versions in favor of [context parameters](https://github.com/Kotlin/KEEP/issues/367).
 It was also assured by Kotlin staff that there would be no gap between the two (see [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-8087/Make-it-possible-to-suppress-warnings-globally-in-compiler-via-command-line-option#focus=Comments-27-10137847.0-0) for further details).

-Given the above information, it's perfectly right to say you want to use context receivers.
+Given the above information, it's perfectly fine to say you don't want to use context receivers.
 Let's see how we can rewrite the use case and the test to continue using the Raise DSL without context receivers.

 As we know, a single context receiver is equivalent to declaring it as a function receiver.
 So, the definition of our use case becomes as follows: